evelyn518/VJ---Adaboost-Face-Detection_ECEN649/README.md

  <b>3.
 There are 10773 type 3 (three horizontal) features.
  <b>4.
 There are 10773 type 4 (three vertical) features.
  <b>5.
 There are 8100 type 5 (four) features.

+  (the total number of haar-like feature is 60426
+the number of two_rectangle features is 30780
+the number of three_rectangle features is 21546
+the number of four_rectangle features is 8100)
+two_rectrangle is combined by two vertical and two horizontals.
+The number of two vertical is the same as two horizontal.

 ### 2. Build Adaboost Detector
 • Feature number :